Dr. David Buchanan

 Sessional Instructor, Literature and Language

-- PhD, Comparative Literature, 2012, University of Alberta
+- PhD in Comparative Literature, University of Alberta

-My published research primarily concerns transatlantic literature of the long nineteenth century with a focus on the intersection of book history, the historical novel, and modernity.
-I have also developed interests in proletarian and popular literatures of the nineteenth and twentieth centuries as well as the integrational study of language and communication.
+My research on nineteenth-century transatlantic literature focuses on the intersection of book history, the historical novel, and modernity.
+I have also developed interests in proletarian and popular literatures of the nineteenth and twentieth centuries.
+I teach introductory English as well as senior-level courses on nineteenth-century literature and literary theory.

 —.
 “Popular Reception by Dramatic Adaptation: The Case of Walter Scott’s The Heart of Mid-Lothian.”
 European Romantic Review, vol. 22, no. 6, 2011, pp. 745-63.